 Must a business conform to the rules and regulations issued by the FTC?
 Not necessarily.
 The company can ignore the regulations and then challenge the position of the FTC when the Commission pursues the company in court.
 This approach is risky given the costs of defending a legal challenge and the potential of an adverse verdict.

 The “Merchandise Order Rule” issued by the FTC is an attempt to regulate the delivery of products online.
 Specifically, the rule focuses on the amount of time an e-commerce site has to deliver a product ordered by a customer.
 Although the title of the rule does not include the word “Internet”, it does apply to online orders.

 Under the rule, an e-commerce site must have a reasonable basis for stating a product can be shipped within a certain period.
-If no time is indicated on the site, then shipment must be made within 30 days of the order by the customer.
+If no time is indicated on the site, then the shipment must be made within 30 days of the order by the customer.
 The site can select a longer period than 30 days, but it must clearly state as much on the site.

 - Iomega paying $900,000 for failing to follow delay protocols, and

-The Merchandise Order Rule applies year around, but many attorneys refer to it as the Christmas Rule.
+The Merchandise Order Rule applies year-round, but many attorneys refer to it as the Christmas Rule.
 The Christmas shopping season online continues to grow by leaps and bounds each year.
 This presents a positive problem for many e-commerce sites.
 One can expect more and more orders, but delivery must be timely.

 The FTC works off of a complaint system.
 It looks for patterns of complaints from consumers to prioritize its investigations and enforcement actions.
 Nothing produces more complaints than Christmas shopping orders that do not arrive before December 25.
 Come hell or high water, every e-commerce site needs to get its orders out the door in a timely manner during this period or risk an unpleasant knock on the door from the FTC.